MATERNITY MASSAGE (PRENATAL AND POSTNATAL)

 (we do not recommend having a massage during the first trimester without prior authorization from your doctor)

 Studies indicate that massage therapy performed during pregnancy can reduce anxiety, decrease symptoms of depression, relieve muscle aches and joint pains, and improve labor outcomes and newborn health.
-Swedish Massage therapy with a focus on pre and post natal needs through varying techniques which aim to relax muscle tension and improve lymphatic and blood circulation through mild pressure applied to the muscle groups of the body.
+Swedish Massage therapy focuses on pre and post-natal needs through varying techniques that aim to relax muscle tension and improve lymphatic and blood circulation through mild pressure applied to the muscle groups of the body.
 Swedish Massage is the recommended prenatal massage method during pregnancy because it addresses many common discomforts associated with the skeletal and circulatory changes brought on by hormone shifts during pregnancy.